tillg/summa_site/content/index.md

 description: Keep track of your wealth across multiple bank accounts, stock accounts and other value stores.
 Dead simple, no API integration, simple, manual updates.

 # Hero section
-tagline: "Your Financial Overview, Simplified"
+tagline: “Summarum – Your Data, Your Way”
-hero_description: "Keep track of your accounts across multiple banks, stock accounts and other value stores.
-Dead simple, no API integration, simple, manual updates.<br>New: Check your account on your eBanking app, screenshot, send to Summarum - done."
+hero_description: Track any number you care about – from bank balances and stock portfolios to car mileage and personal metrics – in one place.
+Just take a screenshot or photo, share it to Summarum, and the value is logged automatically.
+No bank links, no accounts, and all data stays on your device (iCloud sync is optional).

 # Call-to-action buttons
 cta_buttons: